Our Story

 Our Timeline

-1936: 17 neighbors in Hanover, NH, and Norwich, VT, pool their resources to form the Hanover Consumers Club and order things like maple syrup and cases of citrus (i.e., an early food co-op).
+1936: 17 neighbors in Hanover, NH, and Norwich, VT, pool their resources to form the Hanover Consumers Club.
+They order things like maple syrup and cases of citrus.

 1937: The Hanover Co-op is a thing—a sticky, delicious uprising that proves you can fight the Man with quality syrup and a really good grapefruit.